Laci Green: Early life and education

-Green was born in Utah.
+Green was born in Salt Lake City, Utah.
 Her mother is a Mormon from a small American town, and her father, from a Shia Muslim family, is from Iran.
+Her father converted to the Church of Jesus Christ of Latter Day Saints.
 When she was two years old, her family moved to Portland, Oregon, and when she was twelve, they moved to California for her father's job.
 As she grew older she began to question the Mormon faith because of its strict gender roles and expectations of her as a woman.
 Growing up, Green was interested in theater and was supported by her mother, who owns a theater company.

-In 2011, Green graduated from the University of California, Berkeley with a bachelor's degree in legal studies and education.
+Green initially attended Sierra College and then transferred to the University of California, Berkeley.
+In 2011, Green graduated from with a bachelor's degree from the University of California, Berkeley in legal studies and education.

+In 2021, Green moved to North Carolina to pursue a career as a clinical mental health counselor.
+Green graduated from Wake Forest University with a master's degree in counseling in 2024.